Kale and Zucchini Salad with Roasted Parsnip Chips.

 So, kale is the base of almost all my salads (that or broccoli).
 Much to my mother’s chagrin, I’ve also started subbing kale in for many traditional Korean recipes that call for spinach.
 Kale is not a traditional Korean ingredient, but its bright flavor pairs so well with the umami of miso, soy sauce, and garlic, it seemed a natural fit.

-Anyway, enough about me waxing poetic on kale.
+Anyway, enough of me waxing poetic on kale.
 This Kale and Zucchini Salad is a very simple salad designed to address your salad fix, while also making you feel good about eating some of the healthiest foods on the planet.
-It’s packed with antioxidants, fiber, anti-inuflammatory agents, and other nutrients that will set you up for the week, while also tasting really really good.
-So, enjoy this Kale and Zucchini Salad and before you know it, you too will want to start wearing tshirts that say “I Prefer Kale.”!
+It’s packed with antioxidants, fiber, anti-inflammatory agents, and other nutrients that will set you up for the week, while also tasting really really good.
+So, enjoy this Kale and Zucchini Salad and before you know it, you too will want to start wearing t-shirts that say “I Prefer Kale!”

 Joanne Molinaro